tiamaureen/nextjs-ts-tw-wp-starter-app-dir/README.md

-# Next.js Starter
+# Next.js Starter (w/ /app directory)

 *In progress*

-- Next.js 13
+- Next.js 13 (/app directory)
 - Typescript
 - Tailwind CSS
 - Headless Wordpress CMS
+- ESLint

+❗**Warning**: The app directory is in beta and some conventions could change before stability is reached.
+We do not recommend using the app directory in production.

 ---